Highland Park, Michigan

 Highland Park is a city in Wayne County in the U.S. state of Michigan.
 An enclave of Detroit, Highland Park is located roughly 6 mi north of Downtown Detroit and is surrounded by Detroit on most sides.
 As of the 2020 census, the city had a population of 8,977.
-About 90 percent of residents are African American.

 History

 The area that became Highland Park began was a small farming community on a large ridge at what is now Woodward Avenue and Highland, 6 mi north of Detroit.
 In 1818, prominent Detroit judge Augustus B. Woodward bought the ridge, and platted the village of Woodwardville in 1825.
 The development of the village failed.
 Another Detroit judge, Benjamin F. H. Witherell, son of Michigan Supreme Court justice James Witherell, attempted to found a village platted as Cassandra on this site in 1836, but this plan also failed.

 By 1860, the settlement was given a post office under the name of Whitewood.
 After a succession of closures and reopenings of the rural post office, the settlement was finally incorporated as a village within Greenfield Township and Hamtramck Township under the name of Highland Park in 1889.